The Teacher Education Done Differently (TEDD) Project

 Mentoring for Effective Teaching

 Quality mentoring has a profound effect on preservice teachers, teacher aides, and the school community.
-The Mentoring for Effective Teaching (MET) program aims to enhance the mentoring practices of supervising teachers.
+Developing mentoring skills for advancing early-career teachers' practices with an emphasis on student differentiated learning is the main focus of the Mentoring for Effective Teaching (MET) program.
 Teachers completing the MET program are awarded 10 hours of professional development and a MET Certificate from QUT.Mentoring for Effective Teaching

 TEDD has been made possible through funding from the Australian Government (DEEWR) and the commitment and